Findings Filters

 A vulnerability's common name, for example Log4Shell.
 Not all vulnerabilities have a common name.

-Compliance Framework Tenable audits configuration compliance with a variety of standards including GDPR, ISO 27000, HIPAA, NIST 800-53, PCI DSS, and so on.
-This filter allows searching based on the respective framework.
+Compliance Framework Host Audits Tenable audits configuration compliance with a variety of standards including GDPR, ISO 27000, HIPAA, NIST 800-53, PCI DSS, and so on.
+This allows filtering based on the respective framework.

-Control ID An ID that can correlate results with other results that meet a certain benchmark recommendation.
+An ID for correlating results with other results that meet a certain benchmark recommendation.
 You can use this filter to identify checks in the audit portal.

-CORE Exploit Framework Indicates whether an exploit for the vulnerability exists in the CORE Impact framework.
+CORE Exploit Framework Vulnerabilities Indicates whether an exploit for the vulnerability exists in the CORE Impact framework.

 The Common Platform Enumeration (CPE) numbers for vulnerabilities that the plugin identifies.